linusromer/harmonize-tunnify-inflection/README.md

 A FontForge plug-in to harmonize or tunnify or add inflection points to the selected parts.

 ## Prerequisites
-You must have installed Python along with FontForge.
+Under Linux you must have installed Python along with FontForge.
+Under Windows FontForge embeds an own version of Python.
+Hence, you do not have to install Python additionaly.

 ## Installation
 According to the documentation of FontForge you have to copy the file harmonize_tunnify_inflection.py to